WeblateOrg/weblate/docs/user/checks.rst

 Automatic fixups
 ----------------

-In addition to :ref:`checks`, Weblate can also fix some common errors in translated strings automatically.
+In addition to :ref:`checks`, Weblate can fix some common errors in translated strings automatically.
 Use it with caution to not have it add errors.